christinespades/ildzium-engine/README.md

 # ildzium-engine
->Very rough document; the engine is not currently functional or being worked on.
+>The engine is not functional and I'm resurrecting it.
 I have various versions of it, some in C++, C and in Ildz.

 >“Toy engine” here means a personal project, not production-ready.
 Open sourcing or external contributions would only occur if a functional demo were achieved, likely years in the future.